nschank/multipartycomputation/README.md

 This was done because this site is meant to be easily extensible and changeable.
 Normally, such extensibility would be done with server-side code; alas, we have no server (keep in mind, a single college student is hosting this site alone).
 As such, we must depend on JavaScript, lest we fall back to pure HTML.
 If we ever get independent funding for a server, we will of course move to a more consistent and safe client/server model.
 We avoided the use of jQuery mostly because most JavaScript was very simple and it really wouldn't have added much.
 We note that JavaScript will likely always be required for most useful pages anyway, due to our usage of MathJax.
 We currently have no intention of switching away from MathJax.

+###Type of Reference
+We follow a particular type of reference for the papers we have pages for: F. Lastname, F. Lastname..., and F. Lastname.
+Title of Paper in Title Case (extended abstract, if accurate). _Full Name of Publication of Origin_, pp. 0-100.
+Publisher.
+Year.
+This was done for no real reason other than a lack of consistency between different reference lists; we simply went with one particularly concise version seen in one paper, and stuck with it.

 ##To Do
 We have a separate file for things to do, at /todo.